jdanene/fab/README.md

 # Launching App
 1. Download the [expo app](https://expo.io/tools) on your phone.

-2. Using your terminal/command prompty navigate to the directory with all the code then type:
+2. Using your terminal/command prompt navigate to the directory with all the code then type:
 `npm i`
 this will install all the required  packages for the app. <br>
 2. Next type: